atar9500/eslint-plugin-modular-architecture/docs/rules/modules-enagement.md

-# A rule to enforce engagement between modules (`modules-enagement`)
+# Rules of Engagement (`modules-enagement`)

-This ESLint rule promotes clean and maintainable code by enforcing two key principles, also called **Rules of Engagement**:
+This ESLint rule promotes clean and maintainable code, i.e, **Rules of Engagement**, by enforcing two key principles:

 1. **Unidirectional Flow**: Modules should reference items either internally or at a lower level within the codebase, ensuring a unidirectional flow of dependencies for enhanced clarity and maintainability.